-One of our great handwriting researchers, Steve Graham, revealed in one of his research studies, the shocking implications of untidy handwriting on the grades allocated to students.
+One of our great handwriting researchers, Steve Graham, identified the shocking implications of untidy handwriting on the grades allocated to students from one of his research studies.
 I always knew that untidy handwriting affected marks but I didn’t know it was this bad.
+I didn’t realise the toll that untidy handwriting took on our children, and how hard they had to battle to compensate for untidy handwriting.
 I didn’t know the true objective answer to the question: is untidy handwriting a disability?
-His study took the form of having the same piece of work graded by groups of teachers.
+His study took the form of having exactly the same piece of work graded by groups of teachers.
 The only difference in the piece of work was the quality of the handwriting presentation and legibility.
 And the results were startling.

 Does Handwriting Affect Grades?

 A piece of work identified as falling in the 50th percentile was the subject of this research study.
+It was unanimously agreed that the quality of the work fell in the 50th percentile.
 Only this piece of work received some very special attention before it was sent out for marking to the unknowing teachers.
 Firstly, it was rewritten in beautiful, legible handwriting.
 And while it was the same piece of work of the same standard, it just looked simply beautiful.
-The group of teachers marking this beautiful but average piece of work gave it a grading within the 85 th percentile!
+The group of teachers marking this beautiful but very average piece of work gave it a grading within the 85 th percentile!
 Let’s think again.
 Average work that looked beautiful suddenly skyrocketed from scores in the 50 th percentile to those in the 85 th!
+Straight away it became clear that the disadvantages of untidy handwriting would have a huge impact on a student’s ability to have their academic performance to be fairly and objectively measured.

 Is Untidy Handwriting a Disability?